Frequently asked questions

 How is the money raised by Will Aid spent?

-The donations and income from legacies, support the vital work carried out by the nine partner charities.
-Since 1988, more than £19 million has been donated through Will Aid and millions more has been promised in legacies.
+Thanks to the hard work and generosity of participating solicitors, since 1988, more than £20 million has been donated through Will Aid and millions more has been promised in legacies.
 Will Aid donations support the participating charities work to improve the lives of children, families, older people and whole communities in the UK and around the world.
 The income from legacies will help ensure that the vital work of the Will Aid charities continues for future generations.

 If I join the scheme, how much work is involved?